pvblivs/modelmapper/_includes/examples.md

 # Examples

 The following examples demonstrate usage of ModelMapper for common use cases.
 Source code for examples is [also available](https://github.com/jhalterman/modelmapper/tree/master/examples).

-# Flattening
+## Flattening

-While the usage of ModelMapper to handle any object model is the same, this example demonstrates the flattening of a complex object model to a more simple model.
+These examples demonstrate the flattening of a complex object model to a more simple model.

-## Example 1
+### Flattening Example 1

 Consider the following complex object model: